A 2024 cohort will be formed; the application and schedule of sessions will be posted by November 2023.

 Paula Van Ness, Director for the Center for Healthy Nonprofits

-Paula Van Ness, MS, is a seasoned nonprofit executive with more than 40 years in CEO/Executive Director positions locally and nationally.
+Paula Van Ness is a seasoned nonprofit executive with more than 40 years in CEO/Executive Director positions locally and nationally.
 Previously, she served in the chief executive position for Family Planning Centers of Greater LA, AIDS Project Los Angeles, National AIDS Fund, National Alliance to End Homelessness, Make-A-Wish America, Starlight Children’s Foundation, and Connecticut Community Foundation.